EBI-Metagenomics/mobilome-annotation-pipeline/README.md

          Optional arguments:
     ** Extra annotations provided by the user
+        ** ICEfinder singularity container image
+          --icefinder_sif                 Path to the ICEFinder .sif image, otherwise the pipeline expects the image to be in the \$SINGULARITY_CACHEDIR
         * Genes prediction
           --user_genes                    Use the user annotation files.
 See --prot_gff [false] --prot_gff                      Annotation file in GFF3 format.
 Mandatory with '--user_genes true'